texas-robocamp/texas-robocamp.github.io/tutorials/programming/first_program.md

 For example, if your name is Justine and your partner is Justin, it would display, Hello Justine and Justin.

 - Next, add a second line of text that says, "Programming is actually pretty fun when you get right down to it."

-Yay!
-You have written your first C++ program!

 {% include callout_red_cup.html task="[Tutorial 3.1]" %}